-4.2 Subsidence Background and Terminology
+3.2 Subsidence background and terminology

-4.2.1 Development of Subsidence Understanding and Practice
+3.2.1 Development of subsidence understanding and practice

-There has been a considerable amount of international research, experience and documented practice in relation to coal mining subsidence, over at least the last fifty years.
-One of the leading publications on the subject is the so-called Subsidence Engineers Handbook (National Coal Board (NCB), 1966 (1st ed.) and 1975 (2nd ed.)) which contains extensive subsidence data and empirical design charts and also provides the first well-documented form of relevant subsidence terminology.
+There has been a considerable amount of international research, experience and documented practice in relation to coal mining subsidence, over at least the last 50 years.
+One of the leading publications on the subject is the Subsidence Engineers' Handbook (National Coal Board (NCB) 1966 (1st ed.) and 1975 (2nd ed.)), which contains extensive subsidence data and empirical design charts and also provides the first well-documented form of relevant subsidence terminology.

-In NSW in the 1970s, there was considerable focus on mining under bodies of water, leading to published subsidence-related mine design guidelines referred to as the Wardell Guidelines (Wardell, 1975).
+In New South Wales in the 1970s there was considerable focus on mining under bodies of water, leading to the publication of the subsidence-related mine design guidelines referred to as the Wardell Guidelines (Wardell and Partners 1975).

-In the 1970s and 1980s, researchers and specialist practitioners such as Mr Bill Kapp, Subsidence Engineer for BHP Collieries (Kapp, 1982 and 1985) and Dr Lax Holla, the Senior Subsidence Engineer for the NSW Department of Mineral Resources (Holla, 1985, 1986, 1991 and 1997) published work well beyond the references quoted here, focusing on adapting the NCB empirical approaches to the different geological conditions, and predominant single-seam mining operations present in the NSW coalfields, notably the role of massive sandstone units in NSW that created very different deformation and caving conditions to the UK and hence different subsidence outcomes.
-Their work was the basis of most NSW subsidence engineering during the 1980s and 1990s, and continues to find application today, under certain circumstances.
+In the 1970s and 1980s, researchers and specialist practitioners such as Mr Bill Kapp, Subsidence Engineer for BHP Collieries (Kapp 1982 and 1985) and Dr Lax Holla, Senior Subsidence Engineer for the NSW Department of Mineral Resources (DMR) (Holla 1985, 1986, 1991 and 1997) published work well beyond the references cited here.
+They focused on adapting the NCB's empirical approaches to the different geological conditions and predominant single-seam mining operations present in the New South Wales coalfields, notably the role of massive sandstone units in New South Wales that created very different deformation and caving conditions to those in the UK and hence different subsidence outcomes.
+Their work was the basis of most NSW subsidence engineering during the 1980s and 1990s, and continues to be applicable today under certain circumstances.

-The NCB work, together with the other international and Australian work at the time, up to the 1990s, all followed what is now referred to as conventional subsidence behaviour models (see section 4.3 below).
+The NCB work and other international and Australian work up to the 1990s all followed what is now referred to as conventional subsidence behaviour models (see section 3.3).
 However, during the 1990s and subsequently, there was a growing body of evidence, especially from the NSW Southern Coalfields, of behaviour that did not fit the conventional understanding of subsidence.
-This was particularly evident where the surface topography above the mining operations was quite irregular, comprising steep slopes and valleys, including, at times, deeply incised gorges.
+This was particularly evident where the surface topography above the mining operations was quite irregular, comprising steep slopes and valleys, sometimes including deeply incised gorges.

-The Australian specialist consulting group - then known as Waddington Kay and Associates, and now known as Mine Subsidence Engineering Consultants (MSEC) - led a number of major industry-funded Australian Coal Association Research Program (ACARP) research projects, in collaboration with mining companies operating in the Southern Coalfield, to assemble a database of subsidence responses to mining in this terrain, with widespread evidence of valley closures, valley floor relative uplift ("upsidence"), and far-field horizontal movements occurring well outside conventional angle of draw subsidence limits as experienced by the NCB-style conventional subsidence understanding.
+The Australian specialist consulting group then known as Waddington Kay and Associates and now as Mine Subsidence Engineering Consultants (MSEC) led a number of major industry-funded Australian Coal Association Research Program (ACARP) research projects, in collaboration with mining companies operating in the Southern Coalfield, to assemble a database of subsidence responses to mining in this terrain.
+This included widespread evidence of valley closures, valley floor relative uplift (upsidence), and far-field horizontal movements occurring well outside conventional angle of draw subsidence limits as envisaged by the NCB-style understanding of conventional subsidence.

-This type of subsidence behaviour (now referred to as non-conventional behaviour - see section 4.4 below) has now been well documented by MSEC and others (for example, Waddington & Kay (2002), Kay & Waddington (2014)) and is accepted as the normal type of behaviour under such conditions.
+This type of subsidence behaviour (now referred to as non-conventional behaviour - see section 3.4) has now been well documented by MSEC and others (e.g., Waddington and Kay 2002a and 2002b, Kay and Waddington 2014) and is accepted as the normal type of behaviour under such conditions.

-The Australian database of this type of non-conventional subsidence behaviour is now extensive and extends well beyond the NSW Southern Coalfield but continues to be characterised by irregular surface topography.
-Evidence of similar behaviour, including valley closure with potential adverse impacts on built infrastructure, was also identified in Pennsylvania, USA in 2005 (Hebblewhite & Gray, 2014), confirming that this was not a unique Australian phenomenon, as had initially been claimed in the USA, but more widespread, wherever the relevant topographic conditions prevailed.
+The Australian database of this type of non-conventional subsidence behaviour is now extensive - and extends well beyond the NSW Southern Coalfield - but continues to be characterised by irregular surface topography.
+Evidence of similar behaviour, including valley closure with potential adverse impacts on built infrastructure, was also identified in Pennsylvania in 2005 (Hebblewhite and Gray 2014), confirming that this was not a uniquely Australian phenomenon, as had initially been claimed in the USA, but was more widespread, occurring wherever the relevant topographic conditions prevailed.